birknergard/trump-thoughts/README.md

 - API documentation

 #### maybe?
-- Temp stored images are in a different folder from regular ones (new endpoint?)
-- Multiple GET requests (tone, topic or tone&&topic) with a single method
+- Multiple GET requests (tone, topic or tone&& topic) with a single method

 ### Frontend
 - Take a look at list responsive design when thoughts arent loaded and when thoughts are loading.